 - 10. The Council monitors a suite of 31 key performance indicators (KPIs) to assist in maintaining a strategic overview of organisational health.
 Of these, 12 have been identified as outcome measures of success linked to the principal Corporate Plan themes of Engagement, Partnerships and Wellbeing.
 Performance information against the full suite of key indicators is set out in Appendix B attached; the 12 Corporate Plan KPIs, on page 17 of Appendix A. - 11.
-At the time of publication, performance updates at 31 December 2014 were awaited in respect of the following: - FS110 Staff sickness days per employee - FS111 % Turnover (Voluntary)
+At the time of publication, performance data relating to staff sickness days per employee (FS110) for 31 December 2014 is not available.
+Once available, this data will be reported to the Finance and Staffing Portfolio Holder and Cabinet as part of subsequent performance reports.